When is your application available for Fall 2024?

-Created by Dean David Bridel, Spotlight@SDA is a new event series that brings some of the industry’s most influential artists to share their advice, perspective and experience with our students through informal Q&A sessions, workshops and master classes.
-To learn more about upcoming and recent Spotlight@SDA events, please click here.
+Spotlight@SDA is an event series that brings some of the industry’s most influential artists to share their advice, perspective and experience with our students through informal Q&A sessions, workshops and master classes.
+Read about recent Spotlight@SDA events.

 Will I have the chance to participate in student groups and clubs on campus?

-Regardless of the degree program you are pursuing, students at USC enjoy the opportunity to diversify their experience by participating in any of the 700+ recognized student groups on campus.
-To learn more about the student groups on campus, please click here.
+Regardless of the degree program you are pursuing, students at USC may enjoy the opportunity to diversify their experience by participating in any of the nearly 1,000 recognized student groups on campus, pending their availability.
+Find out about the student groups on campus.